Actifio/ActJenkins/README.md

 # How to integrate Actifio with Jenkins

+### Why do I want integrate with Jenkins?

+As you probably aware, Actifio comes with the HTML5 GUI called Actifio Global Manager (AGM).
+There are times customer will like to use a DevOps CI tool such as Jenkins because:

+* Jenkins is more user centric, and easily customise to support self-service
+* AGM is more Actifio centric where Jenkins can incorporate other tasks in the jobs
+* Jenkins jobs can be integrated with source code repository, scripting languages and other DevOps tools
+* Jenkins provide built in automation and scheduling (e-mail notifications, Slack integration)

+---

+### How do I integrate with Jenkins?

 Here is where we share with you how you can easily integrate Actifio related tasks with Jenkins.

 The following are some of the project folders demonstrating the integration: